BasThomas/basthomas.github.io/_posts/2021-12-28-improving-voiceover.md

 ## Custom Actions

-Let's go back to imagining a tweet.
-It has replies, retweets, and likes; those are (already) three actions within one element; one cell.
+Let's go back to imagining a social media post.
+It has replies, shares, and likes; those are (already) three actions within one element; one cell.
 When directly interacting with it (outside of VoiceOver), we can activate those buttons as we would with any other button.

 But in VoiceOver, while we could expose all of these buttons as separate elements, that would add a lot of elements to swipe through, and with that, possibly quite a lot of clutter.
-It's unlikely you'll want to reply to, retweet, and like every tweet you navigate to.
+It's unlikely you'll want to reply to, share, and like every post you navigate to.
 So what can we do?
 Meet custom actions.

 Custom actions let you add, well, custom actions to accessibility elements.
 Actually, there's a few places where the system does this automatically already,